Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

 \subsection{Real-world datasets}

 In this experiment, we conduct benchmark comparison on three real-world datasets.
 The first dataset is ``\emph{Hilti}" \cite{helmberger2021hilti} which is a handheld SLAM dataset including indoor and outdoor environments.
 We use the lidar data collected by Ouster OS0-64 in the dataset.
-The ground-true lidar pose trajectory is captured by a total station or motion capture ssytem.
+The ground-true lidar pose trajectory is captured by a total station or motion capture system.
 The second dataset ``\emph{VIRAL}" \cite{nguyen2021ntu} is collected on an unmanned aerial vehicle (UAV) equipped with two 16-channel OS1 lidars.
 One lidar is horizontal and the other is vertical.
 We will use the horizontal one in this experiment.
-It used a Leica Nova MS60 MultiStation to track a crystal prism on the UAV to provide ground-true positions.
-The last dataset ``\emph{UrbanLoco}" \cite{wen2020urbanloco} is collected by a car driving on an urban streets.
-The lidar is Velodyne HDL 32E and the ground truth is given by the Novatel SPAN-CPT, a navigation system incorporating Real Time Kinematic (RTK) and precisional IMU measurements.
+The ground-true positions are provided by a Leica Nova MS60 MultiStation tracking a crystal prism on the UAV.
+The last dataset ``\emph{UrbanLoco}" \cite{wen2020urbanloco} is collected by a car driving on urban streets.
+The lidar is a Velodyne HDL 32E and the ground truth is given by the Novatel SPAN-CPT, a navigation system incorporating Real Time Kinematic (RTK) and precisional IMU measurements.

 Two preprocessing are performed for all sequences: motion compensation and scan downsample.
 To compensate the points distortion caused by continuous lidar movements within a scan, we run a tightly-coupled lidar-inertial odometry, FAST-LIO2 \cite{xu2022fast}, which estimates the IMU bias (and other state variables) and compensates the point motion distortion in real-time.
 We kept all points in a scan whose distortion has been compensated by FAST-LIO2 and discard the odometry output.
-The processed data are then downsampled from the original 10 Hz in all sequences to 2 Hz.
+The processed data are then downsampled from the original 10 Hz to 2 Hz for all sequences.
 This is because the BA methods need to process all scans at once, a 10Hz scan rate causes prohibitively high computation load for all BA methods.
 The downsampling is also similar to the keyframe selection in common SLAM frameworks.

-We compare our method with EF, BALM, PA, and BAREG.
-Noticing that the computation time of BALM-full is prohibitively high due to the extremely large number of lidar points, we hence remove it from the benchmark comparison.
-For the rest methods, their solver parameters are kept the same for all sequences with values detailed before.
-For feature association, the parameters are $l_{\text{max}} = 3, n_{\text{min}} = 20, \gamma = \frac{1}{25}$.
-For the parameter $L$, it is set to $1$ m for ``\emph{Hilti}" and ``\emph{VIRAL}" and $2$ m for ``\emph{UrbanLoco}".
+We compare our method with EF, BALM, PA, {PA (inner)} and BAREG.
+Noticing that the computation time of {BALM (full)} is prohibitively high due to the extremely large number of lidar points, we hence remove it from the benchmark comparison.
+For the rest methods, their solver parameters are kept the same for all sequences with values detailed in previous sections.